Clifford Clinton: Early life

-1910 – With the family restaurant business again profitable, the Clinton family (except for little Anna, who stayed home with Grandma Hall) returned to China, but this time to south China and the area around Canton.
+In 1910, with the family restaurant business again profitable, the Clinton family returned to China.
+This time they visited south China and the area around Canton.
 The family worked at a Christian orphanage for the blind.
-Clifford, age 10, was now able to understand much more about daily life in China – and he was deeply moved by what he saw.
+Clifford, age 10 at that time, was now able to understand more about daily life in China – and he was deeply moved by what he saw.
 His job was to go around each morning to collect the blind baby girls that had been left outdoors to die (girls are considered more expendable than boys) and to bring them back to the orphanage.
 He also saw the hunger and starvation around him created by the Boxer Rebellion (1898-1900), a time of chaos and disorder in China.
 With growing banditry, vandalism, and danger in general, the family returned to California in 1912.
 Clifford made a boyhood vow that if he could ever do anything to help hungry people, he would do it (Donald Clinton, Dec.
 2010; Henry Borsook 1979).

-Family sources (Helen Vallow Williamson, niece) recall the story of a young blind girl falling into a well.
-Clifford's eldest brother put himself at risk to save her from drowning, which became an allegory for the love of Christ at the orphanage: that the life of a first-born able-bodied son is no more important than the life of a blind baby girl.